 Combination therapy is a key growth area for Bristol-Myers Squibb.
 What criteria are big pharma using to choose their different cancer immunotherapy combinations across the industry?

 The number of immunotherapy assets now in development for oncology has grown dramatically in the last few years since the approval of the first checkpoint inhibitor, Yervoy, in 2011.
 At ASCO this year Bristol-Myers Squibb showed in an early stage study that the combination of two checkpoints, Opdivo and Yervoy, has the potential to dramatically improve treatment outcomes for patients with lung cancer.
 So clearly focusing on combinations to improve survival in cancer is a critical future direction for oncology.
 Choosing which combinations of agents to test in early stage clinical trials is challenging given the large number of potential combinations, thus it requires at a minimum having a strong pre-clinical scientific rationale for expecting improved efficacy beyond monotherapy.
 This includes a clear understanding of the mechanism of action of the agent to be added to a drug like Opdivo, or to be added as a third agent to our Opdivo + Yervoy regimen.
 For Bristol-Myers Squibb a current focus is on trying to study those mechanisms that can improve the treatment outcomes that we see with either single or indeed dual checkpoint inhibitors, particularly mechanisms that might improve efficacy in the treatment of patients whose cancers express low levels of PDL-1.

-To move the portfolio forward Bristol-Myers Squibb are establishing numerous collaborations with innovators in the immuno-oncology field, how can these companies demonstrate value to your company?
+To move the portfolio forward Bristol-Myers Squibb is establishing numerous collaborations with innovators in the immuno-oncology field, how can these companies demonstrate value to your company?